Drying Tomatoes FAQs: Frequently Asked Questions

 Use them interchangeably in any recipe that calls for sun dried tomatoes.
 You can also learn the best ways to reconstitute them to use in recipes.

-More on drying tomatoes
+More on preserving and drying tomatoes

 Drying tomatoes: how to get started ...